choulab/lab-website/content/home/slider.md

   cta_icon = "search"

 [[item]]
-  title = "DNA-powered programmable gene circuits" content = "we used nucleic acid components to control the logics of in vitro gene expression networks.
-This can be used to build portable molecular computers and operating systems" align = "left"
+  title = "DNA-powered synthetic gene circuits" content = "We are using DNA to build gene networks that can be used as portable molecular computers and operating systems" align = "left"

   #overlay_color = "#333"  # An HTML color value.